⚡ Quick Answer

 Curate your profile before sharing it

 Pin the repositories that reflect your strongest work.
-Hide or de-emphasize unfinished experiments that create confusion instead of signal.
+Hide or de-emphasize unfinished course templates or fork repositories that create confusion instead of signal.

 A useful README should explain what the project does, the stack used, how to run it, and what problem it solves.